calinux-py/Flipper/README.md

 New Admin - creates a new admin account with whatever username and password you provide

-open-ports - scans all open remote ports and provides list in a .txt file in users temp directory
+open-ports - scans all open remote ports and provides list in a .txt file in users temp directory.
+The script will then send this .txt file to whatever discord webhook you enter.

 sysgrab_WIN - grabs basic system information from Windows and uploads it to Discord using webhook